uakabibara01/SCP-SL-Reverse-Engineering/README.md

 Dump program 1:PE-sieve: scans the given process, recognizes and removes various potentially harmful implants.

-Dump program 2: x64dbg (in this case you need to use x32dbg + plugin) == https://x64dbg.com/
+Dump program 2: x64dbg (in this case you need to use x32dbg + plugin ScylaHide ) == https://x64dbg.com/

 A script file for Ghidra in Python will also be added to store all functions in C-like code.